6 Phoenix Filiberto's reopen after abruptly closing in June | Phoenix New Times

 Audio By Carbonatix

 The recognizable red lights that spell out where diners can find fast, late-night eats went dark earlier this summer.
-But a handful of those signs have been turned back on.
-Five of the eight Filiberto’s Mexican Food restaurants that abruptly closed in June reopened this month.
+But most of those signs have been turned back on.
+Six of the eight Filiberto’s Mexican Food restaurants that abruptly closed in June reopened in August.

 Filiberto’s restaurants in Phoenix, at 91st Avenue and Thomas Road, in Apache Junction, near Signal Butte Road and Main Street, and in Peoria, off 83rd Avenue and Thunderbird Road, began welcoming customers on Aug.
 7, said Luis Espinoza, a commercial real estate broker who represents the restaurant group.

-Two additional locations, in Chandler, at Pecos and McQueen roads and in Gilbert, on Williams Field Road near Val Vista Drive, have now reopened, Espinoza confirmed.
+Three additional locations, in Phoenix on 19th Avenue and Bell Road, in Chandler, at Pecos and McQueen roads and in Gilbert, on Williams Field Road near Val Vista Drive, have now reopened, too, Espinoza confirmed.

 The eight restaurants were owned and operated by a franchisee, Compadres Group.
 The restaurants were shuttered because Compadres Group CEO John Schwimmer experienced personal "unforeseen medical issues," Cesar Tenorio, a member of the family that founded Filiberto's, told Phoenix New Times in June.
 Since the restaurants closed, the Tenorio family has been working with Espinoza to take over the leases of those locations.